top of page

 As private tutors, on the initial registration form, we ask for only essential information about the parent and child.
 Additional information may be provided by yourself if you so wish.

-• Child’s name, date of birth, school and year group, areas of concern, any additional learning needs: to assist with session preparation, areas your child finds tricky, to send a birthday card!
+• Child’s name, date of birth, school and year group, areas of concern, any additional learning needs: to assist with session preparation, areas your child finds tricky.

 • Email/Social media links: Send you the Zoom link for online tuition, communicate feedback after each weekly session, Q&A between parent & tutor, send & receive number fun/word challenges, reminders if your child is late to our pre-arranged Zoom session.